mcdviii/FreeCAD-Stackable-Flat-Box/README.md

   - Width
   - Depth

-## ToDO:
+## ToDo:

 - [ ] Finish adding all relavant constraints to all solids, re-adding or removing constraints as necessary.
 - [ ] Clean up spreadsheet calculations (remove redundancy).
 - [ ] Confirm placement of each solid is calculated through its neighbor, in such a way that changing dimensions doesn't shift parts closer (or further away) from its neighbor.

 ## License:

 All items in this project are released under the [GNU GPL v3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html).